 - You determine that no immediate initial appointment is necessary because the member already has an established relationship with you. - For children under 21, the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) periodicity schedule requires a visit in a shorter timeframe.
-For example, new members up to two years of age must have a well-child visit within 30 days of enrollment unless the child already has an established relationship with a provider and is not due for a well-child visit. - For pregnant and post-partum women who have not started to receive care, the initial health visit must be scheduled and the women seen within 10 days of a request. - As part of the MCO enrollment process the State asks the member to complete a Health Services Needs Information (HSNI) form.
-This information is then transmitted to the MCO.
-A member who has an identified need must be seen for their initial health visit within 15 days of [MCO name]'s receipt of the HSNI. - During the initial health visit, the PCP is responsible for documenting a complete medical history and performing and documenting results of an age appropriate physical exam. - In addition, at the initial health visit, initial prenatal visit, or when a member's physical status, behavior, or laboratory findings indicate possible substance use disorder, you must refer the member to the Behavioral Health System at 1-800-888-1965.
+For example, new members up to two years of age must have a well-child visit within 30 days of enrollment unless the child already has an established relationship with a provider and is not due for a well-child visit. - For pregnant and post-partum women who have not started to receive care, the initial health visit must be scheduled, and the women seen within 10 days of a request. - As part of the MCO enrollment process the State asks the member to complete a Health Services Needs Information (HSNI) form.
+This information is then transmitted to the

+- MCO.
+A member who has an identified need must be seen for their initial health visit within 15 days of University of Maryland Health Partners' receipt of the HSNI. - During the initial health visit, the PCP is responsible for documenting a complete medical history and performing and documenting results of an age-appropriate physical exam. - In addition, at the initial health visit, initial prenatal visit, or when a member's physical status, behavior, or laboratory findings indicate possible substance use disorder, you must refer the member to the Behavioral Health System at 1-800-888-1965.

-Early Periodic Screening Diagnosis and Treatment (EPSDT) Requirements specifically requests assignment to a PCP who is not EPSDT-certified, the non-EPSDT provider is responsible for ensuring that the child receives well childcare according to the EPSDT schedule.
+Early Periodic Screening Diagnosis and Treatment (EPSDT) Requirements University of Maryland Health Partners will assign children and adolescents under age 21 to a PCP who is certified by the EPSDT/Healthy Kids Program.
+If member's parent, guardian, or caretaker, as appropriate, specifically requests assignment to a PCP who is not EPSDT-certified, the non-EPSDT provider is responsible for ensuring that the child receives well childcare according to the EPSDT schedule.
 If you provide primary care services to individuals under age 21 and are not EPSDT certified call (410) 767-1836.
-For more information about the HealthyKids/EPSDT Program and Expanded EPSDT services for children under age 21 go to https://mmcp.health.maryland.gov/epsdt/Pages/Home.aspx .
+For more information about the HealthyKids/EPSDT Program and Expanded EPSDT services for children under age 21 go to https://mmcp.health.maryland.gov/epsdt/Pages/Home.aspx.